ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/sysbox.md

 docker run --runtime=sysbox-runc -it -P --hostname=sbox sysbox-test
 ```

 The animated output below shows the Linux init process running.
-You can log in with the password `ubuntu` (or change it in the Dockerfile above).
+You can log in with the password `ubuntu`, or change it in the Dockerfile above.

 Docker can be used inside the container and the SSH server also works as expected.
 Both are possible because systemd is running in the container.